lbwa/algorithms/README.md

 # Algorithm

-This repo is used to record some algorithm implemented by JavaScript.
+This repository is used to record usual algorithms implemented by JavaScript, TypeScript.